Targeted Pain Relief - No Pills, No GI Side Effects

 • The masseter muscle sits directly under the skin - ideal for topical delivery

-• Topical diclofenac achieved equal efficacy to oral with zero systemic side effects (PMID 15871609)
+• Topical diclofenac achieved equal efficacy to oral with minimal systemic absorption (PMID 15871609)

 • Stress and jaw clenching are the #1 triggers